 It is imperative that all proposals conform to the proposal preparation and submission instructions specified in Part I of the Proposal and Award Policies and Procedures Guide.
-Conformance with all preparation and submission instructions is required and will be strictly enforced unless a deviation has been approved in advance of proposal submission.
+Conformance with all preparation and submission instructions is required and will be strictly enforced unless a deviation or accommodation has been approved in advance of proposal submission.
 Note that some NSF program solicitations modify standard NSF proposal preparation guidelines, and, in such cases, the guidelines provided in the solicitation must be followed.
-FastLane uses the rules specified for each type of proposal, (e.g., Research, RAPID, EAGER, RAISE, GOALI, Ideas Lab, FASED, Conference, Equipment, or Travel) to check for compliance prior to submission to NSF.
+The rules specified for each type of proposal are compliance checked by NSF electronic systems prior to submission.
 Proposers are strongly advised to review Chapter II.C (for Research proposals) and the applicable sections of Chapter II.E. relevant to the other types of proposals being developed PRIOR to submission.
-NSF will not accept or will return without review proposals that are not consistent with these instructions.
-See Chapter IV.B and visit: http://www.nsf.gov/bfa/dias/policy/autocompliance.jsp for additional information.
+NSF will not accept48 or will return without review proposals that are not consistent with these instructions.
+See Chapter IV.B and visit the Automated Compliance Checking of NSF Proposals webpage for additional information.